Many people may not know that the secret arsenal for successful target social media marketing is about knowing the people and the community.

 And just like in any social interaction, the relationship between the marketer and the people has to go both ways.

-This group of people is most likely to be interested in what you’re offering; products, services, or content.
+This group of people is most likely to be interested in what you’re offering; products, services, or relevant content.

 People in the target audience share similar demographics such as location, socioeconomic status, and age.
 Understanding your target audience helps create more productive marketing objectives.